pzzd/pzzd.github.io/search-results-pollution.md

 You can use an [alternative to a robots.txt file](https://developers.google.com/search/docs/crawling-indexing/block-indexing), too.

 This approach is no guarantee, though: it relies on Google to honor the disallow rule.
 If Google decides to ignore your disallow rule, your site will be vulnerable.

+## How can a mess be cleaned up?

+After blocking the Google bot from your search page and removing the elementy writing out a user's search term, send a recrawl request or page removal request to Google.
+This part is a moving target as Google changes the tools and rules around such requests now and then.